Alejig/42/README.md

 # 42
-Projects i did at 42 Paris
+Projects i worked on at 42 Paris